 - Following up with patients and insurance companies about outstanding bills

 While these workers often work in the same healthcare facility where patients go for treatment, this is primarily an office job as opposed to patient-facing clinical work.
-A medical coding and billing specialist will spend a large amount of time at the computer, reviewing, entering, and updating information.
+A medical billing and coding specialist will spend a large amount of time at the computer, reviewing, entering, and updating information.